 Therefore, optimizing your site and its content to rank high in the search engine results pages will obviously increase the exposure of your business and, consequently, attract potential customers to your site.

-At the core of any search engine marketing effort is keyword research and use.
-Keywords are undoubtedly the foundation of search engine marketing.
-That is because users enter keywords into search engines when they are looking for a particular service or a particular product.
+At the core of any search engine marketing effort is keyword research and keywords are undoubtedly the foundation of search engine marketing.
+That is because users enter keywords into search engines when they’re looking for a particular service or a particular product.

 Before choosing which keywords to use in a search marketing campaign, it is important to perform a comprehensive keyword research.

 This is so that you can identify keywords which are apt for your business and that potential customers are most likely to use when they are scouring the net for services and products.

 Thankfully, if you are stuck on finding the right keywords for your niche, there are a number of tools online that can give you keywords suggestions based on what potential customers type into search engines when looking for particular products or services.

 Besides helping you to find the appropriate keywords, keyword research can also help you to identify inappropriate keywords.

 Inappropriate keywords, or negative keywords, are keywords that you should not use in your search engine marketing campaign for the simple reason that they are irrelevant and are unlikely to result in any conversions.

 An integral part to search engine marketing is web analytics.
 Web analytics refers to the studying of the impact that your site had on the users.